genepattern/Single.Cell.ssGSEA/docs/documentation.md

 *  Required

-When supplying the cell grouping information,
+When supplying the cell grouping metadata information,
 * For `h5seurat`, `h5ad`, and `Seurat RDS` files : use the `cluster_data_label` parameter.
 * For `10x MEX` and `h5` files : use the `cluster_data_file` parameter.